AsmaBRZ/asmabrz.github.io/_posts/2021-01-17-crowd-detection.md

 At the end of the process, the $$t_{LD}$$ which allows the best localization is selected.
 Thus, the value of the local density threshold is set to $$t_{LD} = 0.7$$.

 ## 2.6 Evaluation
-In this part, I will present some metrics to evaluate the proposed solution.
-For crowd classification, I have used Mean Squared Error (MSE).
-It is given by:
+In this part, I will define some metrics to evaluate the proposed solution.
+After that, I will present quantitative and qualitative results.

+## 2.6.1 Evaluation metrics
+To evaluate the crowd classification solution, I have used Mean Squared Error (MSE) which is  given by:
 <p align="center">
  $$
  MSE = \frac{1}{n}\sum_{i=1}^{n}(y_{i_{real}} - y_{i_{predicted}})^2